alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 ###Suspension of timescales

-If any information is missing, or further clarification is required, the VMD may contact you to rectify.
+If any information is missing, or further clarification is required, the VMD may contact you.
 The timescales will be suspended pending a response from you.

 If a response is not received within 14 days, the application will be refused and you will need to re-apply.